-Østerport 2's innovative office concept has put the otherwise boring office corridor into the facade, as a kind of gallery or balcony, and pulled all workspaces back from the facade so that everyone benefits from the view, daylight and the pulse of the surroundings.
-Everyone gets a first floor view, so to speak, whether sitting down or walking around the building.
-At the same time, this means that the inner working life can be seen and experienced from the outside and thus becomes part of the urban life.
+Østerport 2's innovative office concept has, through a simple architectural gesture, turned the otherwise dull office corridor into a kind of gallery or balcony, and pulled all workplaces back from the façade, where there is working peace.
+A socially sustainable design where everyone benefits from the view, the daylight and the impulse of the surroundings.
+This also means that the inner work life can be seen and experienced from the outside and thus becomes part of the urban life.

 Focus Asset Management